kyma-incubator/hack-showcase/docs/slack-connector/README.md

 ### Steps

 1. Visit our [authentication page](https://auth-slack.herokuapp.com/).
 Click `Add to Slack`.
 You will be redirected to another page.
 Select your desired workspace and click `Allow`
+    >**NOTE:** If the link doesn't work it means that you have to create an application like that yourself.
+The tutorial for that can be found in the Slack API [documentation](https://api.slack.com/docs/oauth#flow).

 2. Copy the authentication token.
 You will need it later in the Helm command.
 3. Go to [Kyma repository](https://github.com/kyma-project/kyma) and run script `/installation/scripts/tiller-tls.sh` to get certificates needed for using Helm commands.
 By default they are stored in `~/.helm` directory.
 After that add `--tls` flag to every Helm command to authorize and authenticate yourself
 4. Go to `chart/slackconnector` directory.
 Run the command to install Slack Connector: